-Our stakeholders, based on their level of inﬂuence in terms of environmental, social, and governance performances, have been grouped into eight (8) categories after a full stakeholder engagement exercise in 2015.
-These groups are: customers, frontline vendor partner, service vendor partner, government, parent companies and affiliates, employees, media, and disaster respondents.
 Stakeholder engagement takes many forms and it can be formal and informal.
-Rather than having one-off consultations around speciﬁc topics, we prefer to take an integrated approach.
-This means that we have an ongoing dialogue about our role in society, our products and services, our business performance, and other issues.
-This is done at both the business unit and Group level.
+Rather than having one-off consultations around specific topics, we prefer to take an integrated approach towards stakeholder engagement.
+This means we have an ongoing dialogue about our role in society, our products and services, our business performance, and other issues.

 The instruments we use to conduct this dialogue include: